-It’s a digital world – but do you know whether or not your technology is green?
+We all know that our world today is a digital world.
+But do you know whether or not your technology is green?
 I would think that with the emails and social media, that means much less consumer waste in terms of paper usage.
 But that’s just one aspect of the way digital technology has taken over our lives.
 Here are some things you may not have thought about to green your tech:

 How do you green your tech?

 Disclosure: No compensation was received for this post.
 The opinions expressed are entirely my own.